Jasonzhou97/tp/docs/UserGuide.md

 Examples:
 * `unmark 1703202593441200` marks the reservation with ID 1703202593441200 as unpaid.

+### remark : `remark`

+Marks a specific reservation as unpaid.

+Format: `unmark [RESERVATION_ID]`

+* Marks the reservation with the specified `RESERVATION_ID` as unpaid.
+* The reservation ID is in the format: date of reservation followed by his/her phone number and the time of reservation (e.g., 1703202593441200).

+Examples:
+* `unmark 1703202593441200` marks the reservation with ID 1703202593441200 as unpaid.

 ### Exiting the program : `exit`

 Exits the program.